 This example shows persistent splitting of the second heart sound.
-Splittiing varies between thirty milliseconds at peak expiration and sixty milliseconds at peak inspiration.
+Splitting varies between thirty milliseconds at peak expiration and sixty milliseconds at peak inspiration.

 With normal physiologic splitting the second heart sound is not split at peak expiration.
 With persistent splitting, the second heart sound is split in both inspiration and expiration although the degree of splitting is reduced in expiration.